stejabhat/stejabhat/README.md

 Understanding code of every language that exist

 **🛡️ WEAKNESS:**
-Introvertness- i am more of a person whotry to solve problems 10 times before reaching out to someone
+Introvertness- i am more of a person who try to solve problems 10 times before reaching out to someone

 <br clear="right"/>